JasonCozens/fp-lesson-01/readme.md

 1. <?php bloginfo( 'stylesheet_url' ); ?>
   * Displays the primary CSS (usually style.css) file URL of the active theme.
 Consider echoing get_stylesheet_uri() instead.
   * <?php echo get_stylesheet_uri(); ?>

+## Add a Menu

+The code added in this step adds an unordered list for the menu.